JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Inundation raster** - The raster of the inundated area, the raster band represents the depth related to the inundated area, that is, the bathymetry.

 **Inundation vector** - The vector with the inundated area, in the vector attribute table has the EAV curve variables related to the parameter provided by the user.

+## Cut DEM
+This tool calculates the cutted area as a raster, for each basin, and as a vector, for each basin, with the attribute table containing the height, elevation, area and volume values.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Parameter** - The elevation - area - volume (above) graph variable to be used to calculate the elevation of the cutted area.

+**Parameter value** - The numerical value of the elevation - area - volume (above) graph variable to be used to calculate the elevation of the cutted area.

+**Nodata value for output band** - The NoDataValue value of the output raster layer band.

+**Output:**
+**Cutted DEM** - The raster of the cutted area.

+**Modified area** - The vector with the cutted area, in the vector attribute table has the EAV curve variables related to the parameter provided by the user.

+## Filled DEM
+This tool calculates the filled area as a raster, for each basin, and as a vector, for each basin, with the attribute table containing the height, elevation, area and volume values.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Parameter** - The elevation - area - volume (below) graph variable to be used to calculate the elevation of the filled area.

+**Parameter value** - The numerical value of the elevation - area - volume (below) graph variable to be used to calculate the elevation of the filled area.

+**Nodata value for output band** - The NoDataValue value of the output raster layer band.

+**Output:**
+**Cutted DEM** - The raster of the filled area.

+**Modified area** - The vector with the filled area, in the vector attribute table has the EAV curve variables related to the parameter provided by the user.

+## Fill and cut DEM
+This tool calculates the filled/cutted area as a raster, for each basin, and as a vector, for each basin, with the attribute table containing the height, elevation, area and volume values.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Parameter** - The elevation - area - volume (above and below) graph variable to be used to calculate the elevation of the filled area.

+**Parameter value** - The numerical value of the elevation - area - volume (above and below) graph variable to be used to calculate the elevation of the filled/cutted area.

+**Nodata value for output band** - The NoDataValue value of the output raster layer band.

+**Output:**
+**Cutted DEM** - The raster of the filled/cutted area.

+**Modified area** - The vector with the filled/cutted area, in the vector attribute table has the EAV curve variables related to the parameter provided by the user.

 ## Recommendations
 All inputs must be in a projected coordinate system for consistent results.